Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Results and Discussion

 \begin{itemize} \item The inclusion of the complete model, which incorporates QE(+RPA)+2p2h (multinucleon enhancement+RPA suppression), demonstrates significantly improved octant sensitivity compared to the pure-QE interaction process.
-This highlights the crucial role of multinucleon effects in the analysis of octant sensitivity. \item In the case of NH, there is a clear and noticeable distinction among the three curves corresponding to $\delta_{CP}= 0^{\circ}, 90^{\circ}$, and $-90^{\circ}$.
-In terms of $\delta_{CP}$ value, among these curves, the one corresponding to $\delta_{CP}=90^{\circ}$ exhibits higher sensitivity compared to the others, which may be due to the addition of both neutrino and antineutrino modes. \item On the other hand, in the case of IH, all three curves overlap which implies that octant sensitivity is independent of the value of the specific value of $\delta_{CP}$ for IH. \item (NH, $\delta_{CP}= 90^{\circ}$) shows octant sensitivity $> 3\sigma$ range for both the processes while (NH, $\delta_{CP}= -90^{\circ}$) and (NH, $\delta_{CP}= 0^{\circ}$) shows sensitivity $>2\sigma$. \end{itemize}
+This highlights the crucial role of multinucleon effects in the analysis of octant sensitivity. \item By incorporating the TE effect in the ESF (calculated within the RFG model) model, a notable enhancement in octant sensitivity is observed for the NH at $\delta_{CP}= 90^{\circ}$ and $\delta_{CP}= 0^{\circ}$ for both the interaction processes.
+Additionally, a slight improvement in sensitivity is noted for $\delta_{CP}= -90^{\circ}$ for both interaction processes. \item In the case of NH, in terms of $\delta_{CP}$ value, among these curves, the one corresponding to $\delta_{CP}= 90^{\circ}$ exhibits higher sensitivity compared to the others, which may be due to the addition of both neutrino and antineutrino modes. \item On the other hand, in the case of IH, all three curves overlap which implies that octant sensitivity is independent of the value of the specific value of $\delta_{CP}$ for IH. \item (NH,$\delta_{CP}= 90^{\circ}$) with (ESF+TEM) shows octant sensitivity $> 3\sigma$ range for QE(+RPA)+2p2h while for ESF without TEM shows at < 2$\sigma$.
+(NH, $\delta_{CP}= -90^{\circ}$) and (NH, $\delta_{CP}= 0^{\circ}$) shows sensitivity $>2\sigma$.
+For all other cases, sensitivity is $<3\sigma$. \end{itemize}